Exabyte-io/documentation/docs/collaboration/actions/organization/overview.md

 # Designate or Revoke Administrators

-New Administrators can be appointed or revoked by otehr Administrators, or by the Organization's Owner, through [this procedure](make-revoke-admin.md).
+New Administrators can be appointed or revoked by other Administrators, or by the Organization's Owner, through [this procedure](make-revoke-admin.md).

 # Create or Delete Teams